Responsibility in Nukula

 Bigger responsible implementations:

 • The old buildings are being repurposed: There are four old buildings in the Nukula yard, three of which were converted in the early 2000 s.
 The Main building has remained the Main building.
 It has been restored as much as possible, using old materials, according to the suggestions of the Museum of Central Finland.
 The porch was rebuilt in 2022 to be identical to what it had been for 100 years.The old big granary, the small meat granary and the barn changed their uses.
 The big granary became an accommodation and the small one, for just one person.
 A meeting room was built at one end of the barn and a sauna and laundry room downstairs.
-The other end of the barn is waiting for a new look.
-All the alterations to the buildings have preserved the old architecture of the buildings, with their mouldings and paint colours and traces of the old working methods.
+The other end of the barn is awaiting a new look.
+The renovations to each building have preserved their original architecture, including the moldings and paint colors, as well as traces of old construction methods.
 For example, the original external doors of the large granary were neither mouse-proof nor heat-resistant.
 We retained the doors with their large locks and had new internal doors made mouse-proof and heat-resistant to respect the exterior of the building.
 To restore the Main building, we commissioned window and door coverings in the style of the early 20th century.
-As I write this, I realise that in the case of the self-assessment, I have not thought carefully enough about how strong cultural sustainability & cultural heritage actually is in Nukula.
-The result was 9/14 or 64%.
-My carelessness is annoying.
+As I write this, I realize that when it came to the self-assessment, I didn’t think carefully enough about how strongly cultural sustainability and cultural heritage are actually present at Nukula.
+The result was 9 out of 14, or 64%.
+I’m annoyed at my own carelessness.

 • The change in the law on forestry: As a farm girl, I also followed forestry.
 At some point in the 1960s (I couldn’t find the exact date of the law), the forestry law changed so that when a forest owner sold timber, he had to cut the whole area down to a flat area, which was then ploughed, rotten and planted with new seedlings.
 From 2017 onwards, it was possible to switch to continuous cover forestry.
 In Nukula, this innovation was immediately introduced.
 No plot will be cleared of trees!
 The forest will always remain green, with trees of different ages and qualities.
 In this way, the carbon sink remains almost constant from year to year, even if the forest is sold.
 The felling is a moderate upper harvesting.
 This has been one of the best responsible measures taken by the company.